faiuwle/CK2GED/README.md

 Place copies of the following files into the same directory:
   - ck2\_ged.py
+  - settings.py
+  - gamedata.py
+  - gedcomwriter.py
   - The .ck2 file you wish to convert

-Open the script in your favorite text editor or word processor and make sure ck2\_install\_dir and mod\_dir are set to your CKII install directory and the directory where you install mods, respectively.
+Open settings.py in your favorite text editor or word processor and make sure ck2\_install\_dir and mod\_dir are set to your CKII install directory and the directory where you install mods, respectively.
 Set other options as you desire.

-Run the script, follow the prompts, and wait a moment.
+Run ck2\_ged.py, follow the prompts, and wait a moment.
 When finished, you will find a .ged file with the same name as the .ck2 file in the directory.

+Report any problems to the Paradox Interactive Forums thread: https://forum.paradoxplaza.com/forum/index.php?threads/tool-script-to-export-family-trees-from-your-savefile.1037854/.
+I probably need you to upload your save and tell me what mods you are using.

 ----------------------------------------------------------------------
 Credits: